tomtzook/frc-exercises/basic-systems-1/README.md

 Start with the _subsystem_.
 The system uses a single motor _NEO v1.1_ connected to a _SparkMax_ motor controller.
 Implement the following:
 - add the motor controller and initialize it in the constructor. remember to set the motor controller to factory default.
 - implement `raise`: rotate the motor at constant speed to lift the elevator.
 The speed used must be high enough to allow the motor to overcome the gravity and lift the carriage.
 Finding this out can be done with trial and error.
+  - first implement the function.
+It just needs to move at a constant speed.
+Select an arbitrary speed for now.
+  - Now, call it in robot class in _teleop_ (either `teleopInit` or `teleopPeriodic`, choose).
+  - Run the simulation, display the system and switch to _teleop_.
+Watch the system and decide if the speed is good enough.
+If yes, move on; otherwise, change the speed and run again.
 - implement `lower`: rotate the motor at constant speed to lower the elevator.
 Because gravity is the one responsible for actually lowering the elevator, the motor must just be weaker than it.
 How weak depends on how fast we want the elevator to drop.
 This can be found out with trial and error.
+  - first implement the function.
+It just needs to move at a constant speed.
+Select an arbitrary speed for now.
+  - Now, call it in robot class in _teleop_ (either `teleopInit` or `teleopPeriodic`, choose).
+  - Run the simulation, display the system and switch to _teleop_.
+Watch the system and decide if the speed is good enough.
+If yes, move on; otherwise, change the speed and run again.
 - implement `stay`: rotate the motor at constant speed to keep the elevator in place.
 Because negating gravity is necessary to stay in place, the motor should be operated in just the right speed to stay in place.
 This can be found out with trial and error.
+  - first implement the function.
+It just needs to move at a constant speed.
+Select an arbitrary speed for now.
+  - Now, call it in robot class in _teleop_ (either `teleopInit` or `teleopPeriodic`, choose).
+  - Run the simulation, display the system and switch to _teleop_.
+Watch the system and decide if the speed is good enough.
+If yes, move on; otherwise, change the speed and run again.
 - implement `stop`: stop the motor

 Add the elevator system to the robot class and initialize it there.
 Remember to also uncomment the sim code so that the elevator will function.